The-Knowledge-House/DS_22/Phase1/week2/lab/README.md

 ### Challenge: Prime Palindromes

 If you've completed both features above, feel free to try out the *prime palindromes* challenge.
-Once again you'll be checking if an integer is a palindrome, but this time with a twist: you will also be checking if each digit is a prime number!
+Once again you'll be checking if an integer is a palindrome, but this time with a twist: you will also be checking if the number is a prime number!

-There are a variety
+There are a variety of methods to finding out if a problem is prime.
+I encourage you all to explore the [FAQ Section](#FAQ) in order to explore these different paths to success.

+Once you've completed this code, you can try out your code by running `python palnumber.py 757`, which should print out `True`.

 <br/>